SainsburyWellcomeCentre/aeon_docs/src/getting_started/index.md

 ## Repositories

 :::{important}
 You must be an SWC Github 'aeon' project member to view some of these repositories.
+The required sets of credentials are as follows:
+- Microsoft Teams: contact Jai Bhagat, Goncalo Lopes, or Dario Campagner
+- SWC Github organization: contact SWC Helpdesk (helpdesk@swc.ucl.ac.uk)
+- SWC Github 'aeon' project: contact Jai Bhagat or Goncalo Lopes
+- SWC HPC: contact SWC Helpdesk
+- 'aeon' HPC Linux group: contact SWC Helpdesk
+- Datajoint database username: contact Thinh Nguyen (thinh@vathes.com)

+To be granted these credentials, please send a single email to all contact parties requesting this access.
 :::

 ::::{grid} 1 2 2 2